ftorresc/aquietstruggle/README.md

 ## Installation

-In order to play the game, simply download clone the repository and open the file `A Quiet Struggle.html` with the browser of your choice.
+In order to play the game, simply clone the repository and open the file `A Quiet Struggle.html` with the browser of your choice.
 The story has been created with specific tracks in mind.
 For copyright reasons the files have been replaced by silent tracks provided by [Anars](https://github.com/anars/blank-audio).
 The used tracks are:

 - [Autumnal Suicide (Instrumental)](https://www.youtube.com/watch?v=XiI02ChEGa0) by Worthless Life